CrashyProjects/Image-Compressor-Local-png-jpg-jpeg-/README.md

 ### Usage
 `python3 imagecompressor.py "/input_folder" "/output_folder" [QualityFactor (0:95)]`

-Note: Make sure to enclose the folder paths in double quotes and use forward slashes for folder paths.
+Note: Make sure to enclose the folder paths in double quotes ("path") and use forward slashes (\) for folder paths.

 #### Parameters
 -   `input_folder`: The folder containing the images that need to be compressed.